Renan-S/Java-OOP-Project/README.md

 # About this project

-This project was made by four people and have the following pre requisites:
+This project was made by three people and have the following pre requisites:
 1 - Be made in one month and be shown to our classmates; 2 - Could be anything within the set of parameters;
 3 - Must be done and presented in layer programming design;